Indirect Coflow Scheduling: Fractional Matching, Indirect Routing, and Average Completion Time

 In the sender bound problem there is no bound on the rate that data can be transferred into a node, and in the receiver bound problem there is no bound on the rate that data can be transferred out of a node.
-Instead of limiting the amount of flow that can be transferred into or out of a node to 1, as it may seem natural, we limit it to $\frac{1}{4}$.
-This setting arises due to our dual fitting argument.
+Instead of limiting the amount of flow that can be transferred into or out of a node to one, as it may seem natural, we limit it to $\frac{1}{4}$.
+This setting arises due to technical reasons and makes our dual fitting arguments more convenient.
 Note that

 where $\opt^S$ and $\opt^R$ are optimal solutions to the sender bound and receiver bound problems, respectively.
 This is because replicating each matching in $\opt$ four times results in a solution that is feasible for both the sender bound problem and the receiver bound problem, and increases the objective value by at most a factor of 4.